changah-song/fluent-fable/frontend/README.md

 - check for hanja in origin (it can be english) and make each character clickable 🟨
 - modal popup when hanja is pressed

+- can highlight many words at a time... 🟨
+    - separate from touchopacity thing... or automatically translate entire sentence
+    - click again to highlight long sentence

 - HANJA CONNECTION !! make the dictionary top section more detailed 🟥
     - locate hanja if existing
     // can be multiple hanjas